Kayaday/learncoding/README.md

 # learncoding
-Simple repository to teach kids basic programming and web development.
+Simple repository to teach programming and web development.